netless-io/fastboard/docs/en/appliance-plugin.md

                 subWorkerUrl?: string;
             };
             export type ExtrasOptions =  {
+                /** Whether to use simple mode, default value is ``false``
+                 * true: Simple mode:
+                    1. Drawing will use a single worker, and Bezier smoothing cannot be used during pen drawing.
+                    2. Remove some new features: minimap, pointerPen (laser pointer), autoDraw plugin.
+                 */
+                useSimple: boolean;
                 /** Whether to use worker, the default value is 'auto'
                 * auto: Automatic selection (Use webWorker if your browser supports offscreenCanvas; otherwise, use the main thread)
                 * mainThread: Use the main thread, canvas, to draw data.